 Serax Side Effects

-Note: This page contains side effects data for the generic drug oxazepam.
-It is possible that some of the dosage forms included below may not apply to the brand name Serax.
+Note: This document contains side effect information about oxazepam.
+Some of the dosage forms listed on this page may not apply to the brand name Serax.

 For the Consumer

 TOPIC: Benzodiazepine Drug Class: Drug Safety Communication - Boxed Warning Updated to Improve Safe Use

 ISSUE: The FDA is requiring the Boxed Warning, FDA's most prominent warning, be updated by adding other information to the prescribing information for all benzodiazepine medicines.
 This information will describe the risks of abuse, misuse, addiction, physical dependence, and withdrawal reactions consistently across all the medicines in the class.
 The FDA is also requiring updates to the existing patient Medication Guides to help educate patients and caregivers about these risks.